SerhatUzbas/Recipick-App-React/README.md

 4) Meal names are not explanatory and are not reflecting the original meal sometimes.
 5) Very few meal types.

-I want to make search function depends every key stroke, but 10 calls/min limit restricted me to do that.
+I wanted to make search function depends every key stroke, but 10 calls/min limit restricted me to do that.

 On the other hand, 10000 calls/month ables you free to create demo project with edamam.